 April 2014 on 10.9.2 Mavericks (MySQL 5.6.25),

 Oct 2015 on 10.10.5 Yosemite (MySQL 5.6.25),

 May 2016 on 10.11.5 El Capitan (MySQL 5.7.13),

-Oracle provides version 5.7.21 for OS X 10.13 High Sierra, and says it will work on Sierra also.
-Check the bug fixes and new features.
+(10 Jun 2018) Oracle provides version 8.0.11 for OS X 10.13 High Sierra, and says it will work on Sierra also.
+(They previously provided 5.7.21.)
+Check the Release Notes for bug fixes and new features.
+I found that some queries that used to work failed with the new version: see below.
 Download the OSX version DMG file of the MySQL Community Server from mysql.com.
+When I upgraded to 8.0.11, I flailed about because I did not read the upgrading directions carefully.
+Be smarter than I was.
 (Note that there are many features of MySQL that I don't exercise and have not tested; test it for your needs.)

 Installing 5.7.21 on High Sierra was quick and did not encounter any problems.